Geontech/docker-redhawk-swarm/README.md

 # Docker Compose Redhawk

-This repository contains a docker-compose.yml file and supporting files for deploying a full Redhawk application on a Docker Stack.
+This repository contains a redhawk.yml file and supporting files for deploying a full [Redhawk](http://geontech.com/redhawk-sdr/) application on a Docker Stack.

 ## Prerequisites